picture from website omutninsky news

 When a grandchild was born -at the end of the 1990's or early years of the 21st century- Maria Alekseevna and her son and daughter came up with the idea of making a playground in the garden of Maria's house.
 That plan took shape and the first attributes were a playhouse, a sandbox and a swing,

-But unlike most families, it did not stay there.
+But unlike what most families do, it did not stay there.
 As is usually the case with people who create an art environment, it became a project that would keep the family actively involved for many years..

 All kinds of creations were added, such as small animals, cars, planes, mushrooms, fairy-tale characters and the house of Baba Yaga, who is in Slavic mythology a kind of witch.